rshtishi/jmh-demo/README.md

  ### Configuring Warmup and Execution

-The ```@Fork``` annotation, instructs how benchmark trials (forks) will happen.
+The ```@Fork``` annotation, instructs how many benchmark trials (forks) will happen.
 The value parameter controls how many times the trials are going to run for the benchmark, and the warmup parameter controls how many times a benchmark will run before results are collected.
 The executions result from the warmup are discarded.
 After the warmup executions are finished then we proceed with trial executions.
 E.g. :

   ```
 @Benchmark